Health Care and Insurance

 Health Insurance Waiver

-If you have another health insurance policy, you can apply for a waiver.
+If you have another health insurance policy and you meet the following criteria, you can apply for a waiver:

-- A plan from your home country or a family member working for a U.S. employer with insurance is eligible.
+- A plan from a family member working for a U.S. employer with insurance is eligible.

 - Waivers are not acceptable for individual plans purchased in the U.S. Short-term travel insurance or emergency care coverage only do not qualify for a waiver.
 Reimbursements plans are not allowed.

-- Waivers for Fall classes must be submitted no later than August 1 to allow time for processing.
-Waivers for Spring classes must be submitted by January 1.
+- Waivers for Fall classes must be submitted no later than August 1 and waivers for Spring classes must be submitted by January 1 to allow for processing.
+Late submissions will not be considered.
+Waiver requests must be submitted annually and timely submission is the student's responsibility.

 If you have an approved waiver, the health insurance fees on your tuition bill will be removed.